puppetica/ppt-ai/README.md

 - Workstation with Nvidia GPU

 ## Get into the Container
 In VS Code press ctrl+shift+P and search for "Dev Containers: Rebuild and Reopen in Container".
 The first time this will take a bit as Docker as to pull the Image.
-Once its ready you will be in the container and you will see only the workspace folder.
 Switch back with ctrl+shift+P and "Dev Containers: Reopen folder localy".

 ## Run and Debug Code